 A student will be permitted to withdraw from a class and receive a “W” no more than three times.
 In the case of multiple withdrawals, the District offers counseling services as its intervention program.

-Students may be permitted to enroll in a class after having received the maximum authorized number of “W” symbols as long as the students will receive a grade or a non-evaluative symbol other than a “W” upon completion of the course, and the official designated approves such after a review of a petition submitted by the student.
+Students may be permitted to enroll in a class after having received the maximum authorized number of “W” symbols as long as the students go through a petition process with a designated official of the college to ensure they will receive a grade or a non-evaluative symbol other than a “W” upon completion of the course.

 A military withdrawal (“MW”) will not be counted toward the permitted number of withdrawals or counted as an enrollment attempt.
-A military withdrawal occurs when a student who is a member of an active or reserve United States military service receives orders compelling a withdrawal from courses.
-Upon verification of such orders, a withdrawal symbol of “MW” may be assigned at any time after the period established by the District during which no notation is made for withdrawals.
-In no case shall a military withdrawal result in a student being assigned an “FW” grade.
+A military withdrawal occurs when a student on active or reserve status in the United States military or National Guard receives orders compelling a withdrawal from courses.
+Upon verification of such orders, a withdrawal symbol of “MW” shall be assigned to all courses affected by the military withdrawal..

 An excused withdrawal (“EW”) will not be counted toward the permitted number of withdrawals or counted as an enrollment attempt, nor will it be counted in progress probation and dismissal calculations.
-An excused withdrawal occurs when a student is permitted to withdraw from a course(s) due to specific events beyond the control of the student affecting his/her/their ability to complete a course(s) and may include a job transfer outside the geographical region, an illness in the family where the student is the primary caregiver, when the student who is incarcerated in a California state prison or county jail is released from custody or involuntarily transferred before the end of the term, when the student is subject to immigration action, or other extenuating circumstance making completion impracticable.
-In the case of an incarcerated student, an excused withdrawal cannot be applied if the failure to complete the course(s) was the result of the student’s behavioral violation or if the student requested and was granted a mid-semester transfer.
-Upon verification of these conditions and consistent with the District’s required documentation substantiating the condition, a withdrawal symbol of “EW” may be assigned at any time after the period established by the District during which no notation is made for withdrawals.
+An excused withdrawal occurs when a student withdraws from a coursedue to an extraordinary condition under Title 5 Section 58509.
 In no case shall an excused withdrawal result in a student being assigned an “FW” grade.

 Approved: March 18, 2014, Edited August 21, 2018